dbaron/wgmeeting-github-ircbot/README.md

-The idea is that the bot will be in the channel, will split the IRC up based on "Topic:" and start/end of meeting, and then if somebody writes "Github topic: &lt;github-url>" at some point within a topic (changeable/cancellable also with acknowledgment), it will acknowledge it and then when the topic concludes, make a comment in that GitHub issue at the end of the topic with the resolutions, and a &lt;details>
+The idea is that the bot will be in the channel, will split the IRC up based on "Topic:" and start/end of meeting, and then if somebody writes "Github: &lt;github-url>" at some point within a topic (changeable/cancellable also with acknowledgment), it will acknowledge it and then when the topic concludes, make a comment in that GitHub issue at the end of the topic with the resolutions, and a &lt;details>